skare/gryphon-project/README.rst

 ====================================================
 Gryphon, a module for time integration within FEniCS
 ====================================================
-Currently supports FEniCS 1.4.0 and 1.5.0
+Currently supports FEniCS 2019.1.0 on Python 3.6.8

 |
 Gryphon is intended to serve as a tool for solving systems of time dependent partial differential equations in FEniCS.